opulo-inc/viagrid/README.md

 ViaGrid is a set of standardized PCB blank templates with pre-embedded vias in grid patterns, allowing for rapid 2 layer PCB prototyping and low-volume manufacturing, even at home.
 Instead of placing vias ad-hoc during routing, existing grid vias are assigned nets as needed and routed to in-place.
 Unused vias can remain part of the ground pour, orphaned by assigning an unused net, or converted to 0.2mm drilled holes.
 Viagrid blanks can be processed with a UV DPSS laser engravers, MLL machine and chemical etching, or with traditional CNC milling.<br><br>

 > [!NOTE]
 > Viagrid is still in development and is constantly evolving!
-If you wish to start creating PCBs based on a viagrid template with any status other than Complete in the table below, come and visit the #viagrid channel in the [Opulo Discord](https://discordapp.com/invite/TCwy6De) and ask for the latest version of the template you want to work with!
+If you wish to start creating PCBs based on a viagrid template who's status is not Complete in the table below, come and visit the #viagrid channel in the [Opulo Discord](https://discordapp.com/invite/TCwy6De) and ask for the latest version of the template you want to work with!
 >
 <br><b>Currently, only the 9055 Standard blank is complete.<b> Other blank sizes and densities are planned:<br><br>